ISSN 1016-5169 | E-ISSN 1308-4488

 METHODS

-A cross-sectional study was conducted with a systematic random sample of 302 out-patients with cardiovascular disease and followed in the cardiology out-patient department at Tripoli University Hospital.
-Stable adults (>18 years age) were eligible to be included in this study, Face-to-face interviews were conducted to complete a questionnaire comprising questions on demographic, medical, and lifestyle issues besides the patient health questionnaire-9 (PHQ-9) tool.
-SPSS, Version 22 (IBM Corp., Armonk, NY) was used to analyze the data.
+A cross-sectional study was conducted with a systematic random sample of 302 out-patients with cardiovascular diseases and followed-up in the cardiology outpatient department at Tripoli University Hospital.
+Stable adults (>18 years of age) were eligible to be included in this study.
+Face-to-face interviews were conducted to complete a questionnaire comprising questions on demographic, medical, and lifestyle issues besides the Patient Health Questionnaire-9 tool.
+Statistical Package for the Social Sciences, Version 22, was used to analyze the data.

-Result: Age was ranged between 29 and 84 years with a mean age of 60.6±10.4years, 60.6% were females and 75.8% were married.
-The highest prevalent morbidity was hypertension (76.2%), followed by DM (48%), IHD (39%), and different types of arrhythmias in 22.8%.
-59.3% of screened patients had different degrees of depression from mild to severe.
-The participants with positive history of psychological problems, those complicated with cardiomyopathy, those who were females, patients with history of CVA, and patients who living alone were more likely to be depressed.
+Age ranged between 29 and 84 years with a mean age of 60.6 ± 10.4 years; 60.6% were females and 75.8% were married.
+The highest prevalent morbidity was hypertension (76.2%) followed by diabetes mellitus (48%), ischemic heart disease (39%), and different types of arrhythmias (22.8%).
+About 59.3% of screened patients had different degrees of depression from mild to severe.
+The participants with a positive history of psychological problems, those complicated with cardiomyopathy, those who were females, patients with a history of cerebrovascular accident, and patients who were living alone were more likely to be depressed.

 CONCLUSION

-prevalence of depression is found to be higher among patients with cardiovascular diseases; family history of psychological illnesses and Cardiomyopathy had the highest contribution as independent predictors for depression.
-Screening of all patients with cardiovascular diseases is essential to identify and treat the patients at greater risk of depression.
+Prevalence of depression is found to be higher among patients with cardiovascular diseases and a family history of psychological illnesses, and cardiomyopathy had the highest contribution as independent predictor for depression.
+Screening of all patients with cardiovas-cular diseases is essential to identify and treat the patients at greater risk of depression.

 Keywords: Cardiovascular diseases, depression risk factors, Libya, PHQ-9, prevalence of depression